Black Horror Movies: Best Scary Movies With Black Directors & Actors

 Cryptz (2002)

-Three young rappers are lured into a mysterious strip club run by seductive vampiresses, unbeknownst to them.
+Three young rappers are lured into a mysterious strip club run by seductive vampiresses.
 As the dancers get closer to the clueless men, they discover something the men have that would unlock world domination for their own bloodsucking kind.
 An unexpected hero has a chance at saving the day, but has to think fast before the tempting women do the unspeakable to get what they want.

 Halloween: Resurrection (2002)

 Two reality show producers send a group of reckless teenagers to the home of serial killer Michael Myers for a chance at some cash.
 What starts out as a hopeful opportunity for fast money, turns into a bloody battle for escape.
-The contestants are locked inside with security cameras watching their every move, as well as the daunting return of the evil serial killer.
+The contestants are locked inside with security cameras watching their every move, as well as the return of Michael Myers.

 Gothika (2003)